Ibn Yunus: Astronomy

 Modern knowledge of the positions of the planets confirms that his description and his calculation of the distance being one-third of a degree is exactly correct.
-Ibn Yunus's observations on conjunctions and eclipses were used in Richard Dunthorne and Simon Newcombs' respective calculations of the secular acceleration of the moon.
+Ibn Yunus's observations on conjunctions and eclipses were used in Richard Dunthorne and Simon Newcombs' respective calculations of the secular acceleration of the Moon.

 Pendulum

 Recent encyclopaedias and popular accounts claim that the tenth century astronomer Ibn Yunus used a pendulum for time measurement, despite the fact that it has been known for nearly a hundred years that this is based on nothing more than an error made in 1684 by the Savilian Professor of Astronomy at Oxford Edward Bernard.

+Ibn Yunus's philosophy

+In his scientific studies, he only believed in what his mind was convinced of, and he did not care what people said about him.
+His philosophy was summarized in three points: